passagemath/passagemath/pkgs/sagemath-gap/README.rst

 - numerous modules with build-time dependencies on GAP, see `MANIFEST <https://github.com/passagemath/passagemath/blob/main/pkgs/sagemath-gap/MANIFEST.in>`_

-- the binary wheels on PyPI ship a prebuilt copy of GAP and the following `GAP packages <https://www.gap-system.org/packages>`__:
+- the binary wheels on PyPI ship a prebuilt copy of GAP and at least the following `GAP packages <https://www.gap-system.org/packages>`__:

   - `atlasrep <https://www.math.rwth-aachen.de/~Thomas.Breuer/atlasrep>`__: Interface to the Atlas of Group Representations
   - `autodoc <https://gap-packages.github.io/AutoDoc>`__: Generate documentation from GAP source code